ramos-rr/curso-django/README.md

 ```
 - Now, paste `xxxxxxxxxxxxxxxx.herokudns.com` inside host.
 - EDIT `settings.py` and `.env`, ALLOWED HOSTS to limit which hosts are allowed to access it.
 Use decouple plugin to indicate the list
-of allowed hosts for your website:
+of allowed hosts for your website. <strong> THIS PROCEDURE IS TO ALLOW WORK LOCALLY:
 ```
 <file> settings.py
 from decouple import config, Csv